ecarjat/DShotRMT_NEO/README.md

 extended_telem_type_t telem = TELEM_TYPE_ERPM; //telemetry argument is optional
 int error_a = anESC.get_dshot_packet(&rpm_1, &telem);
 ```
-This function returns an error if the last packet recieved was incorrect.
+This function returns an error if the last packet received was incorrect.
 It sets the value and packet type of the pointers fed into the argument section.
 If the packet type is known, the second argument is optional.
 Again, types are defined in `DShotRMT.h`.

 To see how well packets are being delivered, use `get_telem_success_rate()`.
 This returns a float percentage of the successful packets decoded by `get_dshot_packet()`.

-**Special note:** *Running `Serial.print` each time a dshot packet is sent and recieved plays havoc with the inturrupts, stopping reception partway, or not allowing it to start until the serial message is finished being transmitted.
+**Special note:** *Running `Serial.print` each time a dshot packet is sent and received plays havoc with the interrupts, stopping reception partway, or not allowing it to start until the serial message is finished being transmitted.
 This results in a much lower reception success rate than otherwise.
 I have yet to find a workaround other than calling `Serial.print` less often, like, say, every 10 packets.*

 Please see the dev folder sub-project for a more complete example of the library.